isbeorn/nina.plugin.polaralignment/PolarAlignment/FAQ.md

 The azimuth offset in degrees from the pole position to start from for the first point
 **Default altitude offset from pole**
 The altitude offset in degrees from the pole position to start from for the first point
+**Polar Alignment Tolerance**
+Setting this value to non-zero will specify a tolerance in arcminutes where the polar alignment routine automatically completes when below the threshold
 **Various Error Colors**
 Here you can adjust the error colors for the guide numbers that will show you the error amount
 **Log polar alignment error adjustments**